Music of Sweden: Classical

-The father of Swedish classical music is often claimed to be Johan Helmich Roman (1694-1758).
-His most famous work is the Drottningholm Music.
+The father of Swedish classical music is often claimed to be Johan Helmich Roman (1694–1758); his most famous work is the Drottningholm Music, written for the wedding of Crown Prince Adolf Frederick.
 Another influential composer is Carl Michael Bellman, whose patron was the king Gustav III of Sweden.
-Bellmans' songs are often about drinking, prostitution and every-day love troubles.
+Bellmans' songs are often about drinking, prostitution and everyday love troubles.
 He was a virtuoso improviser, and his songs, in the collections Fredmans epistlar and Fredmans sånger, are widely performed in Europe in different translations.
-Joseph Martin Kraus (1756-1792) had a life span very similar to that of Mozart, who lived between 1756 and 1792.
+Bellman is most notable for his extensive influence on later Swedish musical traditions.
+Joseph Martin Kraus (1756–1792) had a life span very similar to that of Mozart, who lived between 1756 and 1792.
 Kraus was an innovative composer, with a music filled with finesse and bold contrasts.
-His harmonic language was very personal, although his ability to develop motives never reached the level of the viennese composers such as Mozart or Haydn.
-In the early romantic era, Franz Berwald (1796-1868) was the most prominent of the Swedish composers.
+His harmonic language was very personal, although his ability to develop motives never reached the level of the Viennese composers such as Mozart or Haydn.
+In the early romantic era, Franz Berwald (1796–1868) was the most prominent of the Swedish composers.
 His music was almost ignored during his lifetime, and he made his living as an orthopedic surgeon.
-He has gained most of his recognition after his death, and composers such as Atterberg and Wilhelm Stenhammar worked hard to raise interest in Berwalds' music.
+He gained most of his recognition after his death, and composers such as Atterberg and Wilhelm Stenhammar worked hard to raise interest in Berwalds' music.

-Wilhelm Stenhammar (1871-1927) was one of the later national romantic composers.
-He owned a reputation as one of the finest pianist of his time.
-He studied some years in Berlin, where he came in contact with the German high romanticism, such as Bruckner and Wagner, which influenced him a lot when he wrote his two symphonies.
-He also wrote six string quartets, a respectable amount of piano music and one opera, Tyrfing, treating on a Norse mythological subject.
-Another national romantic composer who was also a conductor and violinist, was Hugo Alfvén (1872-1960).
+Wilhelm Stenhammar (1871–1927) was one of the later national romantic composers.
+He owned a reputation as one of the finest pianists of his time.
+He studied for some years in Berlin, where he came in contact with German high romanticism, such as Bruckner and Wagner, which influenced him a lot when he wrote his two symphonies.
+He also wrote six string quartets, a respectable amount of piano music and one opera, Tyrfing, treating a Norse mythological subject.
+Another national romantic composer who was also a conductor and violinist, was Hugo Alfvén (1872–1960).
 His orchestration is bright and colorful, reminiscent of that of Richard Strauss, although the harmonic language differs a lot.
-Some of his works, such as the Swedish rhapsodies, are program music, which means music with an underlying program that is meant to be evoked in the listeners mind.
-Alfvén appears as a character in the film The passion of Marie.
+Some of his works, such as the Swedish rhapsodies, are program music, which means music with an underlying program that is meant to be evoked in the listener's mind.
+Alfvén appears as a character in the film The Passion of Marie.

 Important composers in the early 1900s are Hilding Rosenberg, Kurt Atterberg, Ture Rangström.
 The best-known opera singers were the 19th century soprano Jenny Lind and the 20th century tenor Jussi Björling, who had great success abroad as a tenor.
 Also sopranos Christina Nilsson, Birgit Nilsson, and tenor Nicolai Gedda, baritone Håkan Hagegård and the contemporary soprano Miah Persson and mezzo-sopranos Anne Sofie von Otter and Katarina Karnéus have become known in the world of opera.
 Evert Taube, Povel Ramel, Cornelis Vreeswijk, Fred Akerstrom are all popular modern troubadours, considered to be classics in Swedish music.
-Sweden also has a prominent choral music tradition, deriving in part from the cultural importance of Swedish folk songs.
+Sweden also has a very prominent choral music tradition, deriving in part from the cultural importance of Swedish folk songs and the popularity of choir schools.